-Hewitt Associates LLP ("Hewitt") served as the Committee's independent compensation consultant in connection with establishing the 2010 executive compensation.
-Hewitt's role included::
+Pearl Meyer served as the Committee's independent compensation consultant in connection with establishing the 2011 executive compensation.
+Pearl Meyer's role included:

-- assisting the Committee with the review of the peer comparison group of companies; - · reviewing the annual variable cash incentive program and the long-term equity incentive compensation program; and - performing compensation benchmarking against the peer group for the Committee's review.
+- assisting the Committee with the review of the peer comparison group of companies; - · reviewing the annual variable cash incentive program and the long-term equity incentive compensation program; and - · conducting a benchmarking analysis of compensation against the peer group of companies for the Committee's review.

-In connection with its performance of these activities, Hewitt met with the Committee both with and without management present.
-From time to time, Hewitt also conducted surveys and analyses to assist the Committee in its analysis and decision-making process related to executive compensation.
-Hewitt did not provide any services beyond executive compensation consulting services during 2010.
+In connection with its performance of these activities, Pearl Meyer met with the Committee both with and without management present.
+From time to time, Pearl Meyer also conducted surveys and analyses to assist the Committee in its analysis and decision-making process related to executive compensation.
+Pearl Meyer did not provide any services beyond executive compensation consulting services during 2011.